jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   Async by default.
 A sync variant is available and exposed as `:TSLspOrganizeSync` (useful for running on save).

-- Fix current problem (exposed as `:TSLspFixCurrent`)

-  A simple way to apply the first available code action to the current line without confirmation.

 - Rename file and update imports (exposed as `:TSLspRenameFile`)

   Enter a new path (based on the current file's path) and watch the magic